Ocean Thermal Energy Conversion (OTEC)

 OTEC Grid-connection Ceremony

-1. Development of OTEC power control and automation systems
+- Testing and refinement of power control and automation systems

-2. Measure the actual versus predicted power output
+- Measuring actual versus predicted power output to validate performance models

-3. Use long-term operational data to improve future commercial OTEC plant designs and cost projections
+- Collecting long-term operating data to improve future plant designs and reduce levelized cost of energy (LCOE)

 105 kW Pilot Plant

 In 2015, Makai connected closed-cycle OTEC power to the U.S. grid for the first time.
-This project provided significant de-risking of OTEC and proved its viability as a U.S. energy provider.
+This project provided significant de-risking of the technology and proved its viability as a U.S. energy provider.

 More Info